On this page, I describe the two cold case research methods that I developed.

 Cold Case Research Method

-Grabbing box/crate/file/binder/bag #1 I browsed through everything and made a list.
+Grabbing box/crate/file/binder/bag #1 I browsed through everything and made a list of the entire content.
 What is in box/crate/file/binder/bag #1?
-Example are incident reports, autopsy reports, pictures, etc. Every item got another temporary number such as #1.1, #1.2 etc. in the spreadsheet.
+Examples are incident reports, autopsy reports, pictures, etc. Every item got another new number such as #1.1, #1.2 etc. in the spreadsheet.

-That is how I review every box, crate, folder, binder or bag until I have read everything and everything has a temporary number and thus order.
-The next task is to put everything in chronological order.
+That is how I review every box, crate, folder, binder, or bag until I have read everything, and everything has a new number and a spreadsheet.

 |Jan 23, 1926 approx 130pm||Mr. X was shot several times (911 verbatim report #).
 Witnesses (see list 1.5) all gave similar information (approx. 5 shots) but nobody actually witnessed the shooting.|